PeterMarshall29/book1/_sources/jupyternotebooks/while_loops.md

 ```
 `````{code_example-end}
 `````
-An alternative is to use `continue` which result in the next iteration starting immediately jumping over any remaining code statements in the current loop.
+### Continue

-### `continue`
+`continue` cause the program to skip directly to the next iteration jumping over any remaining code statements in the current loop.

 `````{code_example-start} Continue
 :class: dropdown
 :nonumber: